dev-andi/SimpleTextEditor-/README.md

 # SimpleTextEditor-
 Basically a RTE ,  using DraftJs and its plugins.

-Download the files , then just do "npm start" in the parent folder directory.
+Download the files , then just do "npm install" in the parent folder directory, followed by " npm start".

+For bundle-production, use "webpack -p".